TenBeltz/kaixo/README.md

 ### pullCode.js
 Handles the cloning of files and folders from the GitHub repository.
 It includes functions for cloning individual files and entire directories.

+### updateConfig.js
+Update the GitHub token, repository owner, and repository name used for accessing the code.

 ## Dependencies